Scott Coffman Logo

 3. Routine health checks

-4. Recurring reports (“Can you pull me…?”)
+4. Recurring reports, the classic “Can you pull me…?”

-Active Directory user provisioning (PowerShell)
+Active Directory user provisioning

-This example creates users from a CSV, copies group membership from a template user, generates a temporary password, and forces a password change at next sign-in.
+This example creates users from a CSV, copies group membership from a template user, generates a temporary password, and forces a password change at next sign in.

 <#